Terminology

 Organizational storytelling about the impact of an organization’s work on individual people or a social issue.

-Transferring information.
+Sending information.

 Organizational communications that includes storytelling.

 An area of organizational communications that produces stories about people, narrated and published by the organization, in service to the organization.
+All organizational storytelling is strategic storytelling.

 Communications produced and distributed on behalf of an organization and its spokespeople.